rfc/emacs/.emacs.d/lisp/python-mode/doc/commands-python-mode.rst

 ----------------------------------
 Send class at point to Python3.2 interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-class-python3\.2-noswitch
 ------------------------------------
 Send class at point to Python3.2 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-class-python3\.2-dedicated
 -------------------------------------
-Send class at point to Python3.2 interpreter.
+Send class at point to Python3.2 unique interpreter.

 py-execute-class-python3\.2-dedicated-switch
 --------------------------------------------
-Send class at point to Python3.2 interpreter.
+Send class at point to Python3.2 unique interpreter and switch to result.

 py-execute-region-python
 ------------------------